libbyshoop/runestone/source/classactivities/datatypes.rst

 Accessing the characters in a string
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use chapter 8 in Downey as a reference for string operations.

 Each character in a string has a position.
 Python, like most computer languages, starts counting at zero (I can explain why, if you like).
 So the first character in string ``"Wanda Fishman"``,